pangeacyber/pangea-ai-chat-cloudflare/README.md

 - `PANGEA_AUDIT_CONFIG_ID`: Pangea Secure Audit Log configuration ID.
 - `AWS_ACCESS_KEY_ID`: AWS access key.
 - `AWS_SECRET_ACCESS_KEY`: Secret key associated with the AWS access key
+- `GOOGLE_DRIVE_CREDENTIALS`: Google service account credentials as a compacted JSON object.
+The value of this variable should be the contents of the `credentials.json` from earlier with its whitespace removed until it fits in a single line.
+- `GOOGLE_DRIVE_FOLDER_ID`: Google Drive folder ID.

 ## Usage